 Vermonters are often recognized for being physically active and enjoying the outdoors.
 However, the statistics tell a different story.
-Twenty-three percent of Vermont adults are obese, 35 percent are overweight, and 44 percent do not meet the recommended level of daily activity.
+24 percent of Vermont adults are obese, 35 percent are overweight, and 42 percent do not meet the recommended level of daily activity (National Center for Chronic Disease Prevention and Health Promotion).
 Local planners, community partners and state leaders can help combat the growing obesity epidemic by developing walkable neighborhoods, providing access to public transportation and creating parks and recreational opportunities in our communities — smart growth ways to incorporate physical activity into our everyday lives.

 In 2005, 56 percent of Vermont adults claimed to be moderately physically active for at least 30 minutes five or more times a week.
 While above the national average, almost half of our population falls short of national standards.
 According to the New England Journal of Medicine, physical fitness is a better predictor of the risk of death than smoking, hypertension, heart disease and other risk factors.
 Lack of physical activity is also a major factor in rising obesity rates.